IMLS/estimating-wifi/imls-backend/README.md

 ### Optional: Loading test data

 At this point, you have a an empty system.
-It has no users, no data, and is ready for use... but not easily.

-You probably want to load some test data and a test user.
-This is an optional step.
-However, if you're new to the stack, or want to do anything interesting at all, you're going to need some data and at least one user.
+It has no users and no data but is ready for use.
+If you're new to the stack, or want to do anything interesting at all, you're going to need some data and at least one user.

 `cd` to `imls-backend/test`.

-We have provided some test data from several libraries, collected in May of 2021.
-Please note that **the data in the file is not actually from the libraries named in the file**.
-It is, for all intents and purposes, completely anonymous... but using *fake* library IDs breaks many things, so there's *real* library IDs attached to (essentially) *fake* data.
+This directory has some test data to populate the database. **The data are not actually from the libraries named in the file**.
+Using invalid library IDs breaks many things, so there are *real* library IDs attached to *fake* data.

 We have a small script you can run to load that data.